Sumatran rhinoceros: Taxonomy and naming

 D. s. sumatrensis, known as the western Sumatran rhinoceros, which has only 75 to 85 rhinos remaining, mostly in the national parks of Bukit Barisan Selatan and Kerinci Seblat, Gunung Leuser in Sumatra, but also in Way Kambas National Park in small numbers.
-They have recently gone extinct in Peninsular Malaysia.
+The subspecies became extinct in Malaysia in 2019.
 The main threats against this subspecies are habitat loss and poaching.
 A slight genetic difference is noted between the western Sumatran and Bornean rhinos.
 The rhinos in Peninsular Malaysia were once known as D. s. niger, but were later recognized to be a synonym of D. s. sumatrensis.
 Three bulls and five cows currently live in captivity at the Sumatran Rhino Sanctuary at Way Kambas, the youngest bull having been bred and born there in 2012.
 Another calf, a female, was born at the sanctuary in May 2016.
 The sanctuary's two bulls were born at the Cincinnati Zoo and Botanical Garden.
 A third calf female was born in March 2022.

 D. s. harrissoni, known as the Bornean rhinoceros or eastern Sumatran rhinoceros, which was once common throughout Borneo; now only about 15 individuals are estimated to survive.
 The known population lives in East Kalimantan, with them having recently gone extinct in Sabah.
 Reports of animals surviving in Sarawak are unconfirmed.
 This subspecies is named after Tom Harrisson, who worked extensively with Bornean zoology and anthropology in the 1960s.
 The Bornean subspecies is markedly smaller in body size than the other two subspecies.
 The captive population consisted of one bull and two cows at the Borneo Rhinoceros Sanctuary in Sabah; the bull died in 2019 and the cows died in 2017 and 2019 respectively.

 D. s. lasiotis, known as the northern Sumatran rhinoceros or Chittagong rhinoceros, which once roamed India and Bangladesh, has been declared extinct in these countries.
 Unconfirmed reports suggest a small population may still survive in Myanmar, but the political situation in that country has prevented verification.
 The name lasiotis is derived from the Greek for "hairy-ears".
 Later studies showed that their ear hair was not longer than other Sumatran rhinos, but D. s. lasiotis remained a subspecies because it was significantly larger than the other subspecies.